Skip to Content

 The market town of Northleach was another important wool town, and its grand 15th-century Church of St Peter and St Paul is known as the ‘Cathedral of the Cotswolds’.
 It was an important stop on coach routes from London to Gloucester and has a lovely setting, with half-timbered buildings and cosy pubs, but without the big crowds you find in some Cotswold towns.

 How to get there: Northleach is 13.5 miles east of Cheltenham.
-The Stagecoach S2 bus runs daily from Cheltenham Royal Well to Northleach and takes 30 minutes.
-Or the less frequent Pulhams 801 bus also connects Cheltenham and Northleach in 45 minutes (excluding Sundays).
+The Stagecoach S2 bus runs daily from Cheltenham Royal Well Bus Station to Northleach and takes around 35 minutes.

 The market town of Northleach in the Cotswolds